 - Click the three dots next to a worker’s name and select Edit Tax Details.
 Update their non-Branch payouts to adjust their total earnings.

-Note: Total earnings on the 1099-NEC form will include both Branch and non-Branch payouts.
+Note: Total earnings on the 1099 form will include both Branch and non-Branch payouts.

 Adding and Managing Worker Records